The tournament concept has changed to include regional tournaments!

 Registering for the tournaments

-Each team can decide which regional tournament they want to participate in.
-Register for the regional tournament here.
-The registration closes on Wednesday the 12th of February.
-Regional tournament registrations will be filled in the order of enrolment (please note the maximum number of participants per regional tournament).
+The registration for the regional tournaments is closed.
 The coordinator of the regional tournament will send the program, schedule and arrival instructions to the participants at the latest two weeks before each event.

 The national tournament